giedryza/image-search/README.md

 ### QUICK START:

-add _.env_ file to root directory.
+Add _.env_ file to root directory.
 It should contain the following content:

     REACT_APP_UNSPLASH_ACCESS_KEY=your_unsplash_access_key